CVUT-FS-12110/Information-technology/python/python_workbook_part2.md

 # Python Workbook Part 2: Functions, Files, and OOP

-🐍 In this part, we’ll move beyond the basics and learn how to make your code reusable, organized, and efficient.
+This notebook provides an overview of key Python programming concepts - including functions, file handling, and object-oriented programming.

-You’ll learn how to:
+🐍 You’ll learn how to:

-Write and use functions to avoid repeating code
+- Write and use **functions** to avoid repeating code

-Work with strings, files, and errors more effectively
+- Work with **strings, files, and errors** more effectively

-Use modules and Object-Oriented Programming (OOP) to structure larger programs
+- Use modules and **Object-Oriented Programming** (OOP) to structure larger programs

-By the end of this guide, you’ll be able to design small, functional Python projects with confidence — and understand how professionals structure real programs.

 ---